 The NISformance 2nd Generation VQ35DE swap kit consist of four main components.
-The Cam sensor signal inverters, PNP throttle body adapter harness, Belt tensioner bracket, and Alternator bracket.
+Cam sensor signal inverters, Plug and play throttle body adapter harness, Belt tensioner bracket, and Alternator bracket.
 Each component and its intended use is detailed below.

-The camshaft sensor signal inverter allows the stock harness to be attached to a newer 2nd generation motor and intercept the camshaft signal wires.
+Camshaft sensor signal inverters - Allow the stock harness to be attached to a newer 2nd generation motor and intercept the camshaft signal wires.
 This is an essential part of the swap kit and has been designed with ease of install in mind.
-Each inverter with have a camshaft sensor plug pre installed.
-Only wiring necessary are three wires consisting of ground, power, and signal.
-These inverters are single channel.
+Each inverter comes with a camshaft sensor plug attached.
+Wiring necessary consist of three wires.
+Ground, Power, and Signal.
+These new inverters are single channel.
 One inverter is required for each camshaft position sensor.

-The plug and play throttle body harness is necessary in order to utilize the 70 or 75 millimeter throttle body that is equipped on 2nd generation motors.
+Throttle body adapter harness - Necessary in order to utilize the 70 or 75 millimeter throttle body that is equipped on 2nd generation motors.

-Belt tensioner bracket and alternator bracket allow the re use of factory alternator and belt tensioner.
+Belt tensioner and alternator brackets - Needed in order to use stock alternator and belt tensioner.
 Zinc coated for high corrosion resistance and added clean look.

 There are two generations of the front wheel drive VQ35DE engine.

-Second generation motor 2009+ Maxima , 2007+ 3.5L Altima.
-The second generation VQ35DE is equipped with improved "HR" head and manifold design allowing for increased air flow and improved performance.
-Oil consumption and other flaws commonly found in first generation motors have also been eliminated.
+The second generation VQ35DE engine is equipped with "HR" heads allowing for increased air flow and improved performance.
+Oil consumption and other flaws commonly found in first generation motors have also been addressed.

 2nd Generation VQ35DE Swap Kit

 EPS Tuning Oil Gallery Gasket/Hardware Kit 2nd Generation VQ35DE engine

 There are a few things to keep in mind before beginning your swap:

 - It’s easier to do this swap if you have a 3.5 DE motor laying around, especially if you just pulled it out of the car.
 You will need to take some things off of the old motor to use on the HR.
-Without this, there are a few parts that you will have to buy in order to complete the swap.
+Without this, there are a few parts that you will have to purchase in order to complete the swap.